zhilongwang/PolymorphicCanaries/README.md

 ## Publications
-If you used our code, please cite our paper.
+If you use our code in your research, please cite our paper.

 ```
 To Detect Stack Buffer Overflow with Polymorphic Canaries